 Courtesy: M. Anees Chrishti

 T. M. Nair had given his Dissent Note when the Report had been given by the Committee to the Government of India, on 17.12.1906.
-His Dissent Note condemned the plight of workers in factories and recommended the reduction of hours of work and other welfare measures.
+His Dissent Note condemned the plight of workers in factories and recommended the reduction of hours of work and introduction of other welfare measures.

 And, lo and behold, the British Government appreciated his sincere report and it was the contents of his Dissent Note which became the basis of the Factories Act, 1911.
 Some of his suggestions which had not been accepted in 1911 had been accepted later in 1922 and made law.